-Puerto Rico board sets October 14 date for draft turnaround plan
+Puerto Rico board sets Oct.
+14 date for draft turnaround plan

 The board voted to request financial information from Garcia Padilla including weekly cash flow reports, monthly reports on revenues and tax collection efforts and monthly payroll reports.

-(Reporting by Nick Brown in New York; Editing by Daniel Bases and Meredith Mazzilli)
+Reporting by Nick Brown in New York; Editing by Daniel Bases and Tom Brown